Finnoscarmorgan/citational_refusal/README.md

 # Citational Refusal
-This repository contains code related to analysis on Alexis Wright's literature.
+This repository contains code related to analysis on the reception of Alexis Wright's novel Carpentaria.

+## Notebooks
+This repository contains two notebooks:
+- **01_word_frequency_tfidf_analysis.ipynb** this notebook contains word frequency and TF-IDF analysis of the document.
+- **02_textual_attention_analysis.ipynb** this notebook roughly quantifies citational/textual attention by 'chunking' the documents in 180 word (roughly paragraph) segments and then tracks/measures the distribution of the citation across the text (not density).
+That is:
+- If a name appears many times in one section → low chunk score
+- If a name appears once in many sections → high chunk score This intends to provide a rough metric of whether a specific theorist becomes the dominant interpretive frame for an article, or is mentioned only in passing.

+## Outputs
+This repository contains a number of csv files that guide analysis:
+- **person_chunk_attention_by_document.csv** this document lists all analysed documents in the first column, and then lists the dominant/most mentioned theorists in the header.
+Each document is broken into an indivudal 'chunk_score' for each theorist thereby showing which theorists are most intensly engaged.
+- **person_corpus_comparison.csv** this files provides a rough summary of the most domiannt theorists across the corpus wuth their associated chunk_score.

+## File Naming Convention
-## Format for pdf files are as follows: Template
+### Format for pdf files are as follows: Template
 YYYY-MM-DD__author-surname-given__source__title__type.pdf

 for example: